 Which to choose?
 Bus or train to Sapa?
 Let us help you choose!

-Train to Sapa from Hanoi – Sapaly Train Review
+Train to Sapa from Hanoi – Sapalay Train Review

 Travel from Hanoi to Sapa by Overnight Train!

-The Postives of the Overnight Train to Sapa:
+The Positives of the Overnight Train to Sapa

 Hanoi to Sapa by Train: Sapaly Express Train Review